 |Domains can be updated to meet eligibility requirements||Updates are no longer possible|

 Preparing for Brexit

-If you know that you won't be eligible for a .eu domain name post Brexit, it's definitely worth registering a new, non .eu domain name now and moving your site to that new domain.
-You then have plenty of time for 301 redirects on your .eu domain to work and make sure that changing your domain doesn't hinder your SEO too much.
+If you don't think you'll be eligible for a .eu domain name next month, it's definitely worth registering a new non .eu domain name now and moving your site to that new domain.
+You then have a fair amount of time for 301 redirects on your .eu domain to work and make sure that changing your domain doesn't hinder your SEO too much.